adrybakov/wulfric/docs/source/user-guide/module/atom.rst

     >>> atom.charge
     1.0

 The units of magnetic moment depend on you interpretation.
-In wulfric usually charge of an electron is used.
+In WULFRIC usually charge of an electron is used.

 String representation